Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 - TODO what bold does

-Editing the content in `WordPitch` requires some special attention.
+Editing the content in `AJTWordPitch` requires some special attention.
 To preserve the style and get expected results, you must use `Ctrl + Shift + x` when editing the field, and edit the html tags directly.
 Use other cards as examples of what the html should look like.